 Today, the majority of Bryn Mawr’s applicant pool consists of alumnae instead of current seniors.
 The time between college graduation and matriculation in medical school is often referred to as a glide year(s).
 Students who take time for other experiences after graduation before applying to medical school are certainly at no disadvantage – and in some cases, may be at an advantage in that they are able to show a complete picture of their four years at Bryn Mawr, including any graduation honors, senior thesis, or leadership and extracurricular accomplishments.

 Students choose to wait to apply for a wide range of reasons.
 Some want to take additional time to complete the coursework necessary to apply to medical school.
-Others want to gain additional experience or to earn more money before beginning their medical studies.
+Others want to gain additional experience or to earn money before beginning their medical studies.
 Students are increasingly choosing to do some sort of service (Peace Corps, AmeriCorps, Teach for America, etc.), which both enhances their service record and gives them excellent life skills.
-Whether they apply as a senior or take 1, 2, or 10 years off, it is important that your daughter is ready to begin medical school.
+Whether she applies as a senior or takes 1, 2, or 10 years off, it is important that your daughter is ready to begin medical school.
 Note that medical school advising and other services from the Office of Health Professions Advising are available to alumnae, regardless of when they graduated from college.